 This month’s theme is CARVE.

-DEAL: For a limited time, use code MYFIRST to save 25% on your first box!
+DEAL: For a limited time, use code HELLO20 to save 20% on your first box!

 The front side of the card introduces the items included in this curation, providing product info and insight on why the items were chosen in the context of the current theme.
 This month revives the art of Scrimshaw, the whaling-age practice of carving ornate decorations into bone and setting the image with ink or oil.